Erik Rybenok

 What do I need to bring?

-One blocked move.
-A decision, project, conversation, team loop, or direction that keeps circling without clean movement.
+One decision, launch, project, team loop, or goal that keeps circling without clean movement.
 The narrower the better.